 Do Laser Eye Surgery Results Differ Between Prescriptions?

-High Profile treatments are akin to taking two attempts to reach a target instead of one.
+To mitigate this effect, we can plan high-profile treatments for our patients who have higher prescriptions.
+High-profile treatments are akin to taking two attempts to reach a target instead of one.
 With one attempt, there is always the chance that we may overshoot or fall short of our target.
 Planning the treatment in two stages enables us to optimise safety and results for patients with higher prescriptions.

 High-profile procedures require more planning and take longer to perform.
 As a result, they are priced higher than our standard treatment.
 Nonetheless, when presented with this option, the vast majority of our patients decide it is best for them.